 belief of many commentators and players that Chivalry & Sorcery is realistic!
 The

-"realism" of C&S is the totally imaginary High Chivalry of King Arthur and The
+totally imaginary High Chivalry of King Arthur and The

 Faerie Queene, of Ivanhoe and Men of Iron and The White Company.
 Elements